pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 If you wish to learn more about the `pyproject.toml` format, [check out this page. ](../package-structure-code/pyproject-toml-python-package-metadata.md)
 :::

-:::{dropdown} Click for lesson highlights
+:::{dropdown} Click for lesson takeaways
 :color: secondary
 :icon: unlock